vmware-tanzu/secrets-manager/docs/_pages/0180-use-cases.md

 ## Follow the White Rabbit 🐇

 We advise you to follow these tutorials in the sequence they are presented here.
-We’ve structured them this way to start with simpler use cases and progressively introduce more advanced techniques as we build upon our knowledge.
+We've structured them this way to start with simpler use cases and progressively introduce more advanced techniques as we build upon our knowledge.

 1. [Overview and Prerequisites](/docs/use-cases-overview)